Chiewy23/fluffy-giggle/README.md

 # Fluffy-Giggle

-This project was taken from a Udemy course titled "The Complete Junior to Senior Web Developer Roadmap".
+This project was taken from an Udemy course titled "The Complete Junior to Senior Web Developer Roadmap".

 The basis of the web app is 'RoboFriends', a site whereby Robots are retrieved via an API call and listed on the homepage; the robots can also be filtered by name.